NuGet/Home/accepted/2023/nuget-config-apikeys-unencrypted.md

 <!-- Do other features exist in other ecosystems and what experience have their community had? -->
 <!-- What lessons from other communities can we learn from? -->
 <!-- Are there any resources that are relevant to this proposal? -->

+* clear text credentials

+NuGet.Config's `<packageSourceCredentials>` already supports clear text password.

+.NET's "secret manager" tool (`dotnet user-secrets`) does not encrypt secrets (seemingly on any platform): https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows#secret-manager

+WinSCP appears to encrypt secrets using a master password that must be entered on every process launch, and their [documentation](https://winscp.net/eng/docs/guide_protecting_credentials_for_automation) state that there is no way to secure credentials for automation.
+They appear to allow credentials to be read from environment variables instead of providing a way to use clear text credentials.

+SSH private keys are saved in a directory where the ACL for the directory limits read to the owner.
+While the private key can be encrypted, decryption requires an interactive prompt to enter the password to decrypt the private key.
+But unencrypted private keys are allowed, which enables automation to use the private key, but also means there is no protection from malware from copying the private keys.
+I believe the directory ACL is validated on every command execution.

+* Config file schema change

 [`<packageSources>` already uses the `<add key="string" value="string">` syntax](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#packagesources), but it also adds a `protocolVersion` attribute.